digital-asset/daml/daml-lf/spec/contract-id.rst

 is assumed for those suffices.

 The simplest approach consists to suffix all local contract ID with a uniquely global transaction ID.
-Alternatively central commiter ledger can completely avoid suffixing by enforcing that same pair (submission seed, submission time) is never used more that once, the discriminator allocation scheme ensuring in this case the uniqueness of allocated discriminators.
+Alternatively central committer ledger can completely avoid suffixing by enforcing that same pair (submission seed, submission time) is never used more that once, the discriminator allocation scheme ensuring in this case the uniqueness of allocated discriminators.

 Submission time
 ---------------